mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server, location, if

 Rewrite the request URI when a regular expression pattern is matched.
 No change to the [open-source version](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#rewrite).
+Please note that this directive tries to match the `regex` pattern to the variable $uri, which is a normalized](http://nginx.org/en/docs/http/ngx_http_core_module.html#location) request URI without query string.
+A successful match assigns the value of `replacement` to $uri.

 This directive belongs to the nginx [rewrite module](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html).
 It is executed `imperatively` with the other directives in the same module in an early phase of the request processing.